nikcleju/IT_Course/Exercises/Week1.md

     * What if the questions are not asked in the best way?
     * On average, what is the number of questions required to find the number?

-2. For the preceding problem, what if I choose a number according to the following distribution:
+2. Guess the number.
+Draw the optimal decision tree for guessing the number according to the following distribution:
 $$\sIV{S}{\fIoII}{\fIoIV}{\fIoVIII}{\fIoVIII}$$

-    * On average, what is the number of questions required to find the number?
-    * What questions would you ask?
-    * What if the distribution is:
+3. Guess the number.
+Draw the optimal decision tree for guessing the number according to the following distribution:
 $$\sIV{S}{0.14}{0.29}{0.4}{0.17}$$

-3. A DMS has the following distribution
+4. A DMS has the following distribution
 $$\sV{S}{\frac{1}{2}}{0}{\frac{1}{8}}{\frac{1}{4}}{\frac{1}{8}}$$
     a.
 Compute the information of message $s_1$, $s_2$ and $s_3$
     b.
 Compute the average information of a message